djangodeployment/django-deployment-book/01-getting-started.rst

     ./manage.py runserver 0.0.0.0:80

-If this tells you that the port is already in use, it probably means that a web server such as apache or nginx is already running on the machine.
+If this tells you that the port is already in use, it probably means that a web server such as Apache or nginx is already running on the machine.
 Shut it down::

     service apache2 stop